AY2425S2-CS2103T-T12-1/tp/docs/UserGuide.md

 - NAME-related fields must be unique within the same category.<br>
   e.g. If you add a person with the name `Jensen Huang`, you cannot add another person with the same name.
 Same goes for groups.

+- Duplicate tags are merged.<br>
+  e.g. If you add a person with the fields `t/friend t/friend`, the person will only have one tag `friend`.

 </div>

 ### Viewing help: `help`